U1Kemp/U1Kemp/README.md

 Welcome to my GitHub profile!
 I’m someone still figuring things out — drawn to the logic of mathematics, the patterns in data, and the occasional beauty of a well-fit model.
 While my curiosity isn’t always burning at full throttle, I keep going — learning bit by bit, sometimes out of passion, sometimes out of discipline.
 I don’t romanticize the grind, but I do find small joys in building, understanding, and making things work (especially when paired with a good anime OST in the background).

-- 👀 Interests: Causal Inference, Statistical Modeling, ML, and quietly judging plots with poor axis labels
+- 👀 Interests: Statistics, Causal Inference, AI/ML, and quietly judging plots with poor axis labels
-- 🌸 Also Interests: Anime, Japanese music (yes, Chilli Beans supremacy), and the eternal question — "Sub or Dub?"
+- 🌸 Also Interests: Anime, Video games,Japanese music (yes, Chilli Beans supremacy), and the eternal question — "Sub or Dub?"
 (Sub.
 Always.)

 ---